jokrey/generic-image-steganography/README.md

 **Possible improvements:**

-    - Select indices based on metric.
+    - Select indices based on metric (add more, diverse metrics for different purposes/types of image).
       Analyze variance of overlapping areas, weight each pixel/index based on the variance in its areas.
-      Additionally weight each pixel based on its distance to previously selected pixels (high distance to previously selected pixels -> higher probability of selection)
+      Additionally weight each pixel based on its distance to previously selected pixels (high distance to previously selected pixels -> higher probability of selection) (Make the direction of the change dependent on the average rgb vector in the area.
-    - Make the direction of the change dependent on the average rgb vector in the area.
+    - Add parallelization, this algorithm is partially perfect for that.
     (- include alpha channel
         (requires much more complex metrics for selection, because alpha is typically the same for large areas and should not be changed then)